ccbpeden/portfolio/README.md

 ## Known Bugs

-_the image columns break poorly when transitioning between small and larger browser sizes_
+_the image columns in 'images of non-programming related projects' break poorly when transitioning between small and larger browser widths_

 ## Support and contact details